Amazon Kindle Voyage

 What’s worse, the topmost panel is a terrible glossy chunk that looks like the IR blaster on old remote controls.
 Why, Amazon?

-On the other hand, the reduced weight and thickness make the Voyage supremely comfortable to hold and operate for long periods of time.
+On the other hand, the reduced weight and thickness makes the Voyage supremely comfortable to hold and operate for long periods of time.
 The difference between Voyage and Paperwhite 3 straddles the line between noticeable and meaningful, and it’s difficult to say definitively which side it falls on.

 The Paperwhite is hardly a bulky device, but if you spend a lot of time holding it, the slightly reduced weight of the Voyage may well be significant to you.

 For me, it was.
-I tend to spend hours holding my Kindle, so over the course of that much interaction, even minute differences in physical attributes can have a great cumulative effect.
+I tend to spend hours holding my Kindle, so over the course of that much interaction, even minute differences in physical attributes can have a great cummulative effect.
 Overall I definitely prefer the dimensions of the Voyage, but I also can’t say that going back to my Paperwhite is a big downgrade.

 I appreciate that the power button moved to a less vulnerable spot too.
 It’s now on the back where I’m less likely to accidentally trigger it, but it’s accessible enough that I don’t have to reach for it when I need it.
 In this sense, it’s a better placement than the Kobo Aura H2O, which has it on the top edge.